Being a Newham School Governor

 What do governors do?

-Governors are volunteers who work together with the head teacher of the school and the LA to improve the quality of education in our schools.
-The governing body works as a team, individually governors have no powers or responsibility.
+Governors are volunteers who work together with the head teacher of the school to improve the quality of education in our schools.
+The governing board works as a team.
+Individually governors have no powers or responsibility.

 Governing is about opening doors to education opportunities.
 It is challenging and rewarding work.

-The main work of the governing body is to meet, discuss and decide.
-Apart from governing body meetings, which are held at the school, usually in the evening or late afternoon, governors also need to set aside time for reading papers, visiting the school and attending training.
+The main work of the governing board is to meet, discuss and decide.
+Apart from governing board meetings, which are held at the school, usually in the evening or late afternoon, governors also need to set aside time for reading papers, visiting the school and attending training.

-- Visit the school on behalf of the governing body;
+- Visit the school on behalf of the governing board;

 - Promote their school in the community.